marcusoftnet/marcusoftnet.github.io/_posts/2019-04-17-prioritizing-and-consequences.md

 To this Mr Buffet response is:
 > No. You’ve got it wrong, Mike.
 Everything you didn’t circle just became your Avoid-At-All-Cost list.
 No matter what, these things get no attention from you until you’ve succeeded with your top 5.

-Because if not the 5 prioritized items are not prioritized.
+Because if he start focusing on the other 20, the 5 prioritized items are not prioritized.
 He should drop the other 20 items and not look back or feel regret.
 Until he has the capacity to take on new items, for example when the first 5 are completed.

 ## Observation